Skip to content

 invokes bundle tools via alias routing

 Standalone usage: Import UpjackApp directly for entity management without an MCP server.
 See Runtime Tools for tool specifications.
+Both Python and TypeScript libraries provide identical functionality.

 What the Library Handles vs. What a Runtime Handles